fgonzalez3/beluga_metagenome/workflow.md

 # Quality Control

 1. We received trimmed raw reads from SeqCenter, which I analyzed for this project.
-The first step was to run FASTQC on these samples:
+The first step was to run [FASTQC](https://github.com/s-andrews/FastQC) on these samples.

 ```
 #!/bin/bash